pymc-devs/pymc-examples/myst_nbs/mixture_models/marginalized_gaussian_mixture_model.myst.md

 Marginalizing $z$ out of the model generally leads to faster mixing and better exploration of the tails of the posterior distribution.
 Marginalization over discrete parameters is a common trick in the [Stan](http://mc-stan.org/) community, since Stan does not support sampling from discrete distributions.
 For further details on marginalization and several worked examples, see the [_Stan User's Guide and Reference Manual_](http://www.uvm.edu/~bbeckage/Teaching/DataAnalysis/Manuals/stan-reference-2.8.0.pdf).

-PyMC3 supports marginalized Gaussian mixture models through its `NormalMixture` class.
-(It also supports marginalized general mixture models through its `Mixture` class)  Below we specify and fit a marginalized Gaussian mixture model to this data in PyMC3.
+PyMC supports marginalized Gaussian mixture models through its `NormalMixture` class.
+(It also supports marginalized general mixture models through its `Mixture` class)  Below we specify and fit a marginalized Gaussian mixture model to this data in PyMC.

 ```{code-cell} ipython3
 ---